Milwaukee Brewers minor-league baseball player comes out as gay: report

 Denson is not considered an elite prospect for the Brewers, but he is known as a power hitter who is batting .253 for the Helena, Montana, team, the paper said.

-Other professional athletes who have disclosed their homosexuality in recent years include football player Michael Sam, who was drafted by the St. Louis Rams in 2014 but did not make the roster.
+Other professional athletes who have disclosed their homosexuality in recent years include football player Michael Sam, who was drafted by the St. Louis Rams in 2014 but didn’t make the roster.

 Sam announced on Friday that he was stepping away from football and leaving the Canadian Football League’s Montreal Alouettes for mental health reasons.

-National Basketball Association player Jason Collins became the first active player in a major professional team sport to come out publicly as gay in 2013.
+National Basketball Association player Jason Collins because the first active player in a major professional team sport to come out publicly as gaym in 2013.
 He has since retired.

+A representative for Major League Baseball was not immediately available for comment.